Am I a Candidate for GLP-1 Medication with GLP3?

 Adults Managing Sleep Apnea or Joint Pain from Excess Weight

 Obstructive sleep apnea and weight-bearing joint pain improve dramatically with weight loss.
-If excess weight is causing or worsening these conditions, your physician may recommend GLP-1 therapy as part of a comprehensive treatment approach.
+If excess weight is causing or worsening these conditions, a licensed provider may recommend GLP-1 therapy as part of a comprehensive treatment approach.

 Who May Not Qualify (or Needs Additional Evaluation)

 GLP-1 medications aren’t appropriate for everyone.
-Your physician will discuss alternatives if:
+A licensed provider will discuss alternatives if:

 • You’re pregnant, planning pregnancy, or breastfeeding: GLP-1 medications are not approved for use during pregnancy.
 You must stop treatment at least 2 months before planning to conceive.